yiannisp1822/python-challenge-1/README.md

 	Type menu number: 2
 	You selected Meals
-	What Meals item would you like to order?
+	What Meal(s) item would you like to order?
 	Item # | Item name                | Price
 	-------|--------------------------|-------
 	1      | Burrito                   | $4.49